arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 ### Week of 10/1/24 - 10/8/24
 10/1/24: Mentor email drafted and environmental rendering.
 10/2/24: Environmental rendering, fixed some performance issues as well.
-10/3/24: Changed environment from day to night, added couds and fog effects, and added lighting for streetlamps.
+10/3/24: Changed environment from day to night, added clouds and fog effects, and added lighting for streetlamps.
 ![0](https://github.com/user-attachments/assets/a3c93353-1635-41a3-880b-30c8006a7c54)

 ![0](https://github.com/user-attachments/assets/6ee7a2db-6004-41b3-9c61-873234d91a9d)